-- Houses that incorporate the following elements: - mber 2023 steeply pitched roofs clad in terracotta Marseilles tiles, slate or a combination of the two materials.
-Chimneys are tall with terracotta pots; - face brickwork, now often painted, decorated with a combination of Victorian Gothic inspired timber fretwork and stucco moulded details; - timber posts, ornamental brackets and, often cast iron filigree, valances and front verandahs or porches with small roof bays or gables; and - vertically proportioned windows, with double hung painted timber sashes being most common. - The streetscapes with their high aesthetic values enhanced by the central tree plannings in Magney, Harkness, Russell and Edward Streets. - The centrally located 'Harbour View Park' that is an integral part of the Harbour View Estate development and retains structures from the initial period of development.
+- Houses that incorporate the following elements: - steeply pitched roofs clad in terracotta Marseilles tiles, slate or a combination of the two nber 2022 materials.
+Chimneys are tall with terracotta pots; - face brickwork, now often painted, decorated with a combination of Victorian Gothic inspired timber fretwork and stucco moulded details; - timber posts, ornamental brackets and, often cast iron filigree, valances and front verandahs or porches with small roof bays or gables; and - vertically proportioned windows, with double hung painted timber sashes being most common. - The streetscapes with their high aesthetic values enhanced by the central tree plannings in Magney, Harkness, Russell and Edward Streets. - The centrally located 'Harbour View Park' that is an integral part of the Harbour View Estate development and retains structures from the initial period of development

-- 01 To ensure that future development maintains the high quality and aesthetic value of the streetscapes in the precinct. - To ensure development, including infill, complements the predominantly Victorian Gothic 02 Revival and Federation character of the precin - Repealed by which a second sec 03 To ensure that the repetitive rhythmic romic ape of dwellings is not broken by additional development that is visible from the public domain.
+- 01 To ensure that future development maintains the high quality and aesthetic value of the streetscapes in the precinct. - 02 To ensure development, including infill, complements the predominantly Victorian Gothic Revival and Federation character of the precinct. - 03 To ensure that the repetitive rhythmic rociscape of dwellings is not broken by additional development that is visible from the public domain.

-30 August 2021 Woollahra Development Control Plan 2015
+8 December 2023 Woollahra Development Control Plan 2015